 For example, it is common practice to record textual data within a blockchain, which includes external references and a link to the corresponding website.

-Over time, the link may become "broken" as the resource moves to a new address or becomes permanently unavailable, meaning that the website is no longer available.
+Over time, the link may become "broken" as the resource moves to a new address or becomes permanently unavailable, meaning the website is no longer available.

-If this were to happen, the information stored in the blockchain would lose its relevance, while the blockchain would jeopardize its own credibility.
+If this were to happen, the information stored in the blockchain would lose its relevance, while the blockchain itself would jeopardize its own credibility.

 #Environmental challenges in dealing with NFTs